 Here are the ballpark timelines for the types of editing I offer:

-- Manuscript Review: 1 to 2 weeks
+- Manuscript Review: 1 week

 - Developmental Edit: 3 to 4 weeks